Q: We pushed a huge amount of data, why does the audience size show up as TOO_SMALL?

 Q: What is a standard ID?

-- This can be an email address, device ID, phone number, a Twitter @username (without the @), or the Twitter IDs.
-More info under user data.
+- This can be an email address, device ID, twitter @handle or ID).

 Q: How do I get the HMAC Key?